luciopaiva/youtube-list-channel-videos/README.md

 The string `UUQRPDZMSwXFEDS67uc7kIdg` is a sample YouTube channel.
 You'll want to replace it with some other channel's id.

+If everything goes well, an output file will be created with the name `<channel-id>.tsv`.

 References:

 - https://stackoverflow.com/a/27872244/778272